Decarbonising Finance under Shariah: Understanding Carbon Credits and Offsets

 However, rights not linked to tangible property, such as the right to build above another’s structure (haqq al-ta‘li), cannot be sold, though they may be waived for compensation through a reconciliation agreement (sulh).

-Ibn ‘Abidin later affirmed this adaptive reasoning, observing that the notion of property value in Islamic law is established through people’s recognition and customary use.
+Ibn ‘Abidin later affirmed this adaptive reasoning, observing that the notion of property value (maliyyah) in Islamic law is established through people’s recognition and customary use (tamawwul al-nas).
 What society accepts as beneficial and tradable gains legal and financial standing.

 Mufti Usmani extends this reasoning to modern intangible rights like trade names, trademarks, commercial licences, and intellectual property.
 Although these rights have no physical form, they are created through human effort, formal registration, and legal recognition.
 Once registered, they acquire an independent existence that can be verified and transferred.
 In the view of traders and the law, they function as tangible property.
 He therefore concludes that these rights may be exchanged through sale, since custom has a legitimate role in defining property.
 As the Hanafi jurist Ibn Abidin observed, financial value is established by people’s recognition of worth.
 Just as electricity and gas, once intangible forces, became valuable tradable assets through benefit and social acceptance, modern rights can likewise acquire legal and financial standing when their benefit and recognition are established.